transifex/txgh/docs/aws.md

 =========================

 What you need:

-1. A [Amazon EC2 instance](http://aws.amazon.com/ec2/).
+- A [Amazon EC2 instance](http://aws.amazon.com/ec2/).
 The basic Amazon Linux AMI should be enough.
 It comes with Ruby, Git and pretty much all you need.
 If you don't want to use EC2, you can use any kind of server with a recent version of Ruby installed with the ability to receive and send HTTP API traffic from the internet.

-2. Maintainer access to your Transifex project.
+- Administrator access to your Transifex project.

-3. The ability to add Service Hooks to your Github repo.
+- The ability to add Service Hooks to your Github repo.

 Once you've got your EC2 instance, [connect to it using ssh](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
 You'll do all your work from there.
 Take a note of its public DNS name, as you'll need it later.